PuneetJhurani/ArticleApp/Readme.md

 # Article App

 This APP fetches most viewed Articles form NY Times API and displays them in a list on screen.
-You can each item on Screen to View Details of the article
+You can click each item on Screen to View Details of the article

 Architecture Pattern used - MVVM + Repository